nixworks/public/news/2012/12/13/index.md

 ##### Japan
 ### [Japan scrambles fighter jets in response to a Chinese plane seen near the disputed Senkaku Islands, marking the first time aircraft are involved in the dispute. ](/news/2012/12/13/japan-scrambles-fighter-jets-in-response-to-a-chinese-plane-seen-near-the-disputed-senkaku-islands-marking-the-first-time-aircraft-are-invo.md)
-_Context: aircraft, fighter jets, Chinese, Japan, Senkaku Islands, Senkaku Islands dispute_
+_Context: Japan, Senkaku Islands dispute, Senkaku Islands, aircraft, Chinese, fighter jets_

 ##### The Tallow Candle
 ### ["The Tallow Candle", an early work by Hans Christian Andersen, is found at the bottom of a box in Denmark. ](/news/2012/12/13/the-tallow-candle-an-early-work-by-hans-christian-andersen-is-found-at-the-bottom-of-a-box-in-denmark.md)
-_Context: The Tallow Candle, Hans Christian Andersen, Denmark_
+_Context: Denmark, Hans Christian Andersen, The Tallow Candle_

 ##### Mark Rothko
 ### [Wlodzimierz Umaniec, who daubed a Mark Rothko painting with black paint in the name of yellowism, is jailed for two years in the UK. ](/news/2012/12/13/waodzimierz-umaniec-who-daubed-a-mark-rothko-painting-with-black-paint-in-the-name-of-yellowism-is-jailed-for-two-years-in-the-uk.md)